johnno1962/injectionforxcode/README.md

 Copyright (c) John Holdsworth 2012-16

-injectionforxcode is an extension to the Xcode IDE that allows you to patch the implementation of a class method without having to restart the application.
+injectionforxcode is an extension to the Xcode IDE that allows you to patch the implementation of a class' method without having to restart the application.
 It preforms this by parsing the build logs of the application to determine how a source file was last compiled then wraps the result of re-compiling into a bundle which is loaded into the application.
 At this stage there are two version of the class available to the app, one with the modified versions of